 Reassure your child that they are safe

-Big global disasters such as war, terrorism and famine tend to saturate media and are often impossible to ignore.
+Big global disasters such as the Ukraine conflict tend to saturate media and are often impossible to ignore.
 It’s important at these times that your children know they are safe and have your support.

 “When children know their parents love them and can protect them, it’s called ‘psychological safety’.
 A safe household is secure, honest, and knowledgeable,” says Karen.
 “During a big world event, children may be most concerned about your safety or being separated from you.
 You need to reassure them that your family is safe.”